btzy/CS4212-compiler/Programming Assignment 2 Readme.md

 ## All error tests

-There are 9 tests that will lead to semantic errors.
+There are in total 9 tests that will lead to semantic errors.
 They demonstrate the resilience of my compiler to errors, and the friendly output that is produced.
 Each can be run separately using the `run.sh` script, e.g.:
 ```
 ./run.sh errors/ambiguous_call
 ./run.sh errors/duplicate_class